 Police say he bought the guns used in the incident legally at two sporting goods stores — Bass Pro Shops and Gander Mountain — and purchased more than 6,000 rounds of ammunition online.

-July 7, 2012 - James Holmes purchases a ticket, through an online ticketing agent, for the July 19 midnight showing of "The Dark Knight Rises" at the Century Aurora 16 Multiplex Theater in Aurora, Colorado.
+July 7, 2012 - Holmes purchases a ticket, through an online ticketing agent, for the July 19 midnight showing of "The Dark Knight Rises" at the Century Aurora 16 Multiplex Theater in Aurora, Colorado.

 July 19, 2012 - Holmes attends the midnight showing of “The Dark Knight Rises” at the Century Aurora 16 Multiplex Theater in Aurora, Colorado.
 Holmes enters theater #9 but soon exits through a rear door on the right side of the screen, leading to a parking lot.
 He leaves the door propped open and returns through it, according to a law enforcement source involved in the investigation.

 Twelve people are killed and 70 are wounded.

 Holmes surrenders to police outside the theater within seven minutes of the first 911 calls, according to Aurora Police Chief Daniel Oates.

-Five buildings, including Holmes' apartment building at 1690 Paris St., are evacuated after the suspect makes a statement to police about explosives in his unit.
-According to police, his apartment has been booby trapped with a tripwire at the front door that would have touched off an array of explosives and flammable liquids.
+Five buildings, including Holmes’ apartment building at 1690 Paris St., are evacuated after the suspect makes a statement to police about explosives in his unit.
+According to police, his apartment is booby trapped with a tripwire at the front door that would have touched off an array of explosives and flammable liquids.

 July 21, 2012 - Investigators disarm all the makeshift bombs in Holmes’ apartment, using a “controlled detonation” to disable a second triggering device.
 The explosives removed include more than 30 homemade grenades and 10 gallons of gasoline.